The Impact of Socio-Technical Factors on Digital Preservation Strategies, 2016-2017

 May 2016: A team of five researchers (including myself, two PhD students in the Department of History of Art and Architecture, one MLIS student, and Dr. Alison Langmead) conducted over 100 interviews over three days at the conference in Kalamazoo.

-Spring 2016: We prepare our usability survey for the International Congress on Medieval Studies in Kalamazoo, Michigan.
-This was an ideal venue for interviewing medievalists about our site.
+Spring 2016: We prepared our usability survey for the International Congress on Medieval Studies in Kalamazoo, Michigan.
+This is/was an ideal venue for interviewing medievalists about our site.

 December 2015: Success!
 We are awarded the grant!